dxw/playbook/playbook.md

 ### Reporting our time

-Everyone who works on a client project at dxw digital is responsible for reporting the time they spend on projects.
+Everyone who works on a client project at dxw is responsible for reporting the time they spend on projects.
 We usually work with our clients on a [time and materials basis](https://www.gov.uk/guidance/how-to-pay-for-digital-outcomes-and-specialists-services#time-and-materials), so it’s important we can accurately track and report how our time is spent on client projects.

 We use [10,000ft](https://app.10000ft.com/) to schedule our work, which helps us to forecast our capacity over future weeks and months in a reliable way.